 5. The French Quarter

 The French Quarter is perfect for relaxed strolls, historical sightings, window shopping and delicious local delicacies.
 And since most of this can be done outdoors, we totally recommend bringing Fido with you.
 He’ll love the exercise while you indulge in the fantastic food, beautiful architecture and live music.
+The National Historic Landmark district in New Orleans is 85 square blocks.
+With so much to explore your pup may get tuckered.
+We suggest considering a pet stroller to keep your pooch safe and stress-free.
+They can walk alongside or ride inside.
+Either way, they are sure to have a good time.

 What are your favorite dog-friendly tourist attractions?
 We’d love to hear your thoughts!
 Like us on Facebook and leave us a comment!